Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 Panic began to set in.

-“Why does someone from southern-most India have to come halfway across to this?
+“Why does someone from southernmost India have to come halfway across to this?
 It wasn’t fair at all!”

 Think about it, which is harder, facing your own death or being forced to give up your family for no reason at all?

-This was exactly the situation Vishwanath was put
+This was exactly the situation Vishwanath was put in.

-in.
 He elaborated:

 “I called my wife—told her there is no time to worry.
 I talked to my children, too.
-Above all the fears and tears, I wanted to make sure they are safe, even in my absence.”
+Above all the fears and tears, I wanted to make sure they were safe, even in my absence.”

 “I am still not sure whether it was instinctive or not.
 I started to imagine them going on about their life after this.
 I told her what I had planned for our family, especially our children and their future.
 What I had in mind and how I had planned and built my investments and everything.”